-To keep your cake plate neat while you apply frosting, place four pieces of waxed paper under the edges of the bottom layer.
-After you frost, carefully slide the waxed paper out and away.
+To keep the cake plate neat while applying frosting, place four pieces of waxed paper under the edges of the bottom cake layer, to catch drips.
+After frosting, carefully slide the waxed paper out and discard.

 Most cakes should be baked as close to the center of the oven as possible, leaving room for air circulation between pans.

 Test your oven regularly for accuracy.
-A portable oven thermometer is great.
-It tells you the exact temperature of the oven and makes it possible to adjust the heat accurately.
+A portable oven thermometer can tell you the exact temperature in the center (or in other parts) of the oven, making it possible to adjust the heat accurately as needed.

 Prolonged mixing may cause loss of air or leavening gas and make cakes more compact and heavy with tunnels.

-Line an airtight container with plastic wrap then layer cookies in the container between sheets of waxed paper.
+Line an airtight container with plastic wrap, then layer cookies in the container between sheets of waxed paper.
 Place another sheet of waxed paper on top so cookies will avoid contact with ice crystals.
-Seal the container with a tight-fitting lid.
+Seal the container with an airtight lid.

 Always use the right size pan.
-If it’s too small, the cake will spill over the sides when it rises and if it’s too big, it won’t rise properly.
+If it’s too small, the cake will spill over the sides when it rises; if it’s too big, the cake won’t rise properly.
 If you substitute pans, make sure the volume measure stays the same.